-In this case study from the 2019 Typefi User Conference, Peyton Bentley (Information Architect, Kaplan Professional Education) talks about how the Kaplan Professional Education team implemented DITA, and explain how using XML has not only improved their publishing workflows, but has truly made their content more flexible.
+In this case study from the 2019 Typefi User Conference, Peyton Bentley (Information Architect, Kaplan Professional Education) talks about how the Kaplan Professional Education team implemented DITA, and explains how using XML has not only improved their publishing workflows but has truly made their content more flexible.

 “Structured content is more consistent content.”

 Eric Damitz (Senior Solutions Consultant, Typefi) also explains Typefi’s approach to DITA workflows and the exciting possibilities this format has to offer.

 Peyton has worked in printing and publishing for over 20 years, and has been involved with numerous aspects of the industry, from editing to layout to printing.
 His interest in cutting-edge technology drew him to e-book creation and then to DITA.